opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

 ---
-title: Billing and Additional Storage
+title: Plans and Additional Storage
 tx_slug: documentation_get-started_storage_qfieldcloud
 ---

-# QFieldCloud Billing
+# Plans and Additional Storage

-Adding billing information to the account is needed to use QFieldCloud Pro plan or Organization plan.
+Adding billing information to the account is needed to use QFieldCloud Pro plan or Organization plan as well as adding additional storage.

+## Choosing a plan

 For a **Pro plan**, follow these steps :